Jonny Craig: Personal life

 In a 2013 acoustic set with music magazine Alternative Press, Craig explained the story behind his single "Children of Divorce."
 Craig claimed his then-girlfriend had become pregnant, and after an admission by Craig months later that he didn't love her, she left.
 He said he never heard from her again and was unable to see his child.

 Craig also has a son with ex-fiancée Sydney England.
 They revealed their pregnancy on March 27, 2020, and announced their son's birth on July 13, 2020.
-Craig and England's relationship subsequently broke down following a series of intervention from the authorities, including Jonny's arrest for alleged domestic battery, and the admittance of their infant son into child protective custody, where he remains in state care.
+Craig and England's relationship subsequently broke down following a series of intervention from the authorities, including Jonny's arrest for alleged domestic battery, and the admittance of their infant son into child protective custody.

 In an interview, Craig described himself as an atheist with a Christian background.
 He states that all of his music is soulful and has some kind of meaning mainly because his music career began as a child singing gospel music with his church/school.
 Craig credits his musical talent to his grandmother (Ruth Lyons) who he says, "taught me everything I know about music, she was super Christian, super gospel.
 Her husband was a preacher.
 She taught me everything I know about music and despite the fact that I may not believe in her beliefs, I believe in what she taught me."

 Craig claims to be inspired by soul music, mainly artists Aretha Franklin, Boyz II Men, and Craig David.
 He has also mentioned Motown acts and the band Mewithoutyou as influences.
 Craig has performed live covers of the songs "Cry Me a River" by Justin Timberlake, Marvins Room by Drake and "Fuck You" by Cee Lo Green.

 Hollywood Music Magazine stated of Craig, "The guy's a legend and if you've yet to hear him sing you have been missing out."